Amherst-Statistics/DataScienceSoiree2017-02/README.md

 The presentations and panel discussion (speakers to be confirmed) were recorded and materials made available after the event: see nhorton.people.amherst.edu/datascience.mp3

 The meeting is part of the Five College Data Science Faculty Soiree series of evening meetings we have been having for the past year.
-These events, include the February gathering, are generously sponsored by MassMutual.
+These events, include the February gathering, are generously sponsored by [MassMutual](https://http://datascience.massmutual.com/development).
 Future meetings will consider other aspects of undergraduate data science education.

-RSVP's requested by February 10th by filling out a short Google Form at https://docs.google.com/forms/d/e/1FAIpQLSe2AUKF21GZq3_E1Wk8GDsi0fkZxbf8nzdW97dZ42RXZMUiww/viewform

 More information can be found at https://github.com/Amherst-Statistics/DataScienceSoiree2017-02 or by contacting Nicholas Horton (nhorton@amherst.edu) or Andrew McCallum (mccallum@cs.umass.edu).